tapionx/synergic-noise/README.md

 -----------
 If you don't have node.js installed, simply install it:

-> sudo apt-get install node
+> sudo apt-get install nodejs

 or (http://nodejs.org/download/)